gunesevitan/cs/[Course] Applied Data Science with Python - University of Michigan/Course 1 - Introduction to Data Science in Python/README.md

-* ipynb files have notes, quiz answers and assignments from each week.
+* ipynb files have notes and assignments from each week.
+* py files have quiz answers from each week.

 ------------------------------------------------------------